-The objective of safety and technical inspection is to determine if the vehicle meets the FSAE design and safety requirements and if, considered as a whole, it satisfies the intent of the Rules.
+The objective of technical inspection is to determine if the vehicle meets the FSAE rules requirements and restrictions and if, considered as a whole, it satisfies the intent of the Rules.
 For purposes of interpretation and inspection the violation of the intent of a rule is considered a violation of the rule itself.

-4.2.2 Inspection & Testing
+4.2.2 Inspection & Testing Requirement

-Each vehicle must pass all parts of the safety and technical inspection, and bear the inspection stickers, before it is permitted to participate in any dynamic event or to run on the practice track.
-The exact procedures and instruments employed for inspection and testing are entirely at the discretion of the Chief Scrutineer.
+Each vehicle must pass all parts of technical inspection and testing, and bear the inspection stickers, before it is permitted to participate in any dynamic event or to run on the practice track.
+The exact procedures and instruments employed for inspection and testing are entirely at the discretion of the Chief Technical Inspector.

-Safety and technical inspection will examine all items included on the Inspection Form found in Appendix A-2 plus any other items the inspectors may wish to examine to insure conformance with the Rules.
+Technical inspection will examine all items included on the Inspection Form found on the SAE website plus any other items the inspectors may wish to examine to insure conformance with the Rules.

-Once a vehicle has passed inspection it must remain in the "As-approved" condition throughout the competition and may not be modified.
+Once a vehicle has passed inspection, except for the modifications and repairs specifically allowed under 3.7.3, it must remain in the "As-approved" condition throughout the competition and must not be modified.